ComputerNetworks-UFRGS/Programmable_Low_End_Networks/README.md

     7. Try and run sudo ./lora_util.py
         1. Assertion Error: Try and reboot the raspberry

-## Project Decisions
-- Not implementing DHCP server on local network for ease of development

 ## Ongoing tasks
-- [X] Figure out best way to integrate LoRa Communication and P4Pi OS - DOING
+- [X] Figure out best way to integrate LoRa Communication and P4Pi OS - DONE
     - usage of dummy interfaces
     - switch with 3 ports (one to communicate with clients, one to send to LoRa and one to receive from LoRa)
 - [ ] Find a better transmission solution between the 2 raspberry pi to avoid packet loss (Julien) - DOING